-1) Deficient capacity to conduct accurate positioning.
+- 1. Deficient capacity to conduct accurate positioning - a.
+Indicates county has not demonstrated it has the NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
+This is indicated by fewer than 25 OPUS solution generations in a given county in the last year and no capacity validation (such as by OPUS project submission). - b.
+Color indicator on county map-Red or Blank. - 2.
+Substantially enabled capacity to conduct accurate positioning.

-- a) Indicates county has not demonstrated that it has the NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
-This is indicated by fewer than 25 OPUS solution generations in a given county in the last year and no capacity validation (such as by OPUS project submission). - b) Color indicator on county map Red or Blank. - 2) Substantially enabled capacity to conduct accurate positioning. - a) Indicates county has demonstrated it has the NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
-This is indicated by 25 or more OPUS solution generations in a given county in the last year. - b) Color indicator on county map Yellow. - 3) Fully Enabled to conduct accurate positioning. - a) Indicates county-validated NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
-This is indicated by having the four following elements: - i) NGS has identified a County Designated Representative; such as: County Surveyor, County Engineer, GIS Administrator, or equivalent. - ii) The county participates in the State Advisor/Coordinator program or has a State Designated Equivalent. - iii) County has submitted accepted "blue book" data to NGS through activities such as: leveling project software, GPS projects and OPUS DB (Note the OPUS project tool is not yet publicly available). - iv) County completes a county-based, accurate-positioning scorecard (County Scorecard). - b) Color indicator on county map Green.
+- a.
+Indicates county has demonstrated it has the NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
+This is indicated by 25 or more OPUS solution generations in a given county in the last year. - b.
+Color indicator on county map-Yellow. - 3.
+Fully Enabled to conduct accurate positioning. - a.
+Indicates county-validated NOAA-enabled infrastructure, tools, and local capacity needed for accurate positioning.
+This is indicated by having the four following elements: - i.
+NGS has identified a county designated representative; such as: County Surveyor, County Engineer, GIS Administrator, or equivalent. - II.
+The county participates in the State Advisor/Coordinator program or has a state designated equivalent. - iii.
+County has submitted accepted "blue book" data to NGS through activities such as: leveling project software, GPS projects and OPUS. - iv.
+County completes a county-based, accurate-positioning scorecard (County Scorecard). - b.
+Color indicator on county map-Green.